ARCTraining/hpc2-software/book/course/theory.md

 Each environment created can have its own set of software and when combined with package management can specify specific (or minimum or maximum) versions of some (or all) applications and libraries.

-ARC3 and ARC4 provides the Anaconda module (that contains `conda` as the primary tool for managing environments, although others (such as virtualenv for Python) are available or installable.
+Aire provides the miniforge module (that contains `conda` as the primary tool for managing environments, although others (such as virtualenv for Python) are available or installable.

 ## Summary